 Each year during flu season, at least one in every 20 people in the U.S. will come down with influenza or flu.
 Some years, that number can be as high as one in every five.
 For most of us, getting the flu means several days of feeling pretty miserable.
 Headaches, body aches, fever, chills, fatigue, and exhaustion are all part of the disease running its course.
 But then most people recover on their own.

-But there are some people -- primarily young children, older adults, and people with chronic health conditions -- that are at higher risk of seasonal flu-related complications.
+But there are some people -- primarily young children, older adults, and people with chronic health conditions such as asthma - who are at higher risk of seasonal flu-related complications.
 Each year, influenza-related illnesses are responsible for the hospitalization of 200,000 people and the death of 3,000 to 49,000 people.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will provide free preventive care services, including checkups, vaccinations and screening tests, to children and teens.
 Learn more.

 The flu is caused by influenza viruses that are highly contagious.
 Fortunately, there are ways to protect yourself against seasonal flu, and the primary way to prevent it is to get an annual vaccination.

 This article explains what you need to know about the seasonal flu vaccine.